microsoft/conversational-speaker/README.md

    ```
    This will run the application in a terminal windows after the Raspberry Pi has finished booting.

-## Next Steps
+## Usage
+- It is recommended to set context by starting with "Hello, my name is Jordan and I live in Redmond, Washington."
+- To start a new conversation, say "Start a new conversation".
 - Take a look at the `~/conversational-speaker/src/ConversationalSpeaker/configuration.json`.
-There you'll find setting to change
-  - the AI's name (`PromptEngine:OutputPrefix`),
+  - Change the AI's name (`PromptEngine:OutputPrefix`),
-  - the AI's voice (`AzureCognitiveServices:SpeechSynthesisVoiceName`)
+  - Change the AI's voice (`AzureCognitiveServices:SpeechSynthesisVoiceName`)
-  - even the AI's personality (`PromptEngine:Description`)
+  - Change the AI's personality (`PromptEngine:Description`)
+  - Switch to text input by changing the `System:TextListener` to `true` (good for testing changes).

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a